 -

-In another shallow dish, whisk the egg.
-Heat a large cast iron pan over medium heat and add the coconut oil or ghee.
+In another shallow dish, whisk the egg with 2 teaspoons water.
+Heat a large skillet over medium to medium heat and add the oil or ghee.
+You should have about 1/4” of oil in the skillet.
 Before adding the chicken, make sure the oil is hot enough by dropping a bit of almond flour in the pan to see if it sizzles.

 -

-Since the chicken bites are small, you dredge several at a time and it will come out fine.
-Take the chicken and first coat in egg, then coat with almond flour mixture shaking off extra.
-Immediately add to the hot pan.
+Since the chicken bites are small, you can dredge several at a time and it will come out fine.
+Take the chicken and coat lightly in the egg, then coat with the almond flour mixture, shaking off extra.
+Immediately add to the hot skillet.

 -

-Let the chicken cook about 2-4 minutes on each side, or until just cooked through.
+Let the chicken cook about 2-3minutes on each side, or until just cooked through.
 You will have to fry in 2 batches most likely.
-Adjust the heat to avoid burning the outside and add more cooking fat to the pan if you need to for the second batch.
+Adjust the heat to avoid burning the outside and add more oil or ghee to the pan if you need to for the second batch.

 -

 Transfer to a paper towel lined dish to drain excess oil, then serve hot!
-Enjoy!
+These are great dipped in ranch, ketchup or honey mustard!

 I like this a lot for my son only I don’t use almond flour around here (afraid of my slight almond allergies) but it’s ok since I am not paleo.
 I make something just like this though using quinoa flakes and made a coconut chicken version too using coconut flour and shredded coconut which he liked a lot too.
 And I love how it comes out in the cast iron pan.
 Thanks for giving me next week’s dinner for him, I am so short on ideas lately!
 Oh, I really like bbq sauce, more than ketchup I think now.